yusukeurakami/Neato-TX2-ROS/README.md

 ```bash
 sudo adduser newuser
 ```
 It will ask for new user's password.
-You can ignore the rest of the info (e.g. fullname, address etc.) and press enter.
+You can ignore the rest of the info (e.g. Fullname, Room number etc.) and press enter.

 ```bash
 Changing the user information for username